Tour Castle Gwynn|

 Having visited Renaissance festivals coast-to-coast many years, Imogene began designing period costumes and later, needlework, based on classic forerunners of the art.
 This Missouri resident has recereated medieval "Unicorn" tapestries as well as the historic "The Lady and the Lion" (based on the famous Victorian William Morris needlepoint).
 Also featured this year is her newest gift to our patrons, a Rococo needlework based on 18th century Italian artist Carrado Giaquinto's painting "Justice and Peace."
 The intricate craftsmanship is another example of her dedication of time and her love of art, beauty, and our festival.

 We are tremendously pleased that Imogene Stone considers our Tennessee festival "one of the best in the country," and that she has unselfishly shared her talents with us.
-The Tennessee Reanissance Festival is proud to feature her artistry for all our festival-goers (and particularly our School Day attendees), so they may learn and gain inspiration from her "Things of Beauty."
+The Tennessee Reanissance Festival is proud to feature her artistry for all our festival-goers, so they may learn and gain inspiration from her "Things of Beauty."
+Imogene has donated yet another beautiful masterpiece available for your viewing this year.

 [ Home Page ]|[ Buy Tickets ]|[ General Information ]|[ Theme Weekends ]|[ Entertainment ]